 - Track visitors’ actions on the page, if you see a trend of many consumers trying to click through to one piece of content then test linking out to that piece of content.

 All you’ll need to do is make sure the pages you link out to allow to capture the lead as well.

 We’re constantly vying for people’s attention in today’s market.
 Social media is over-saturated and advertising efforts are certainly the same.

-How can you stand out in 2020?
+How can you stand out?
 Gamification.
 87% of marketers consider interactive content to be more attention-grabbing than static content.

-Think about how you can gamify your landing page visitor’s experience in 2020:
+Think about how you can gamify your landing page visitor’s experience:

 i.
 A/B Test Quizzes